cardano-community/guild-operators/docs/upgrade.md

 For folks who would like to try out an unreleased feature by using a specific branch (`alpha` for example), you can now do so.
 While setting up your repository, use `prereqs.sh -b alpha -f` where alpha is the name of the branch.
 The `-b branch` argument is also extended to cntools, gLiveView and topologyUpdater scripts.

-Just beware, that using this option may mean you test against a branch that may have breaking changes.
+Just beware, using this option may mean you test against a branch that may have breaking changes.
 Always take extra care when using this option.